CaddyGlow/ccproxy-api/docs/getting-started/installation.md

 It also forwards your UID/GID by default so files created in the container stay writable on the host.
 Disable that behavior with `--no-user-mapping` if you need root-owned artifacts.

+Use `--apt-package` to install additional Debian packages before the proxy starts, `--setup-command` for ad-hoc shell snippets, and `--setup-script` to run a local script inside the container (mounted read-only under `/tmp/docker-runner/`).